 Set Long Term Reduction Targets

-Sentinel’s Executive Committee, in cooperation with the ESG Committee, has established a long-term reduction target of 5% over the next five years, or approximately 1.0% per year reduction in energy, emissions and water.
-We will begin reporting on our progress towards these targets in 2021.
+Sentinel's Executive Committee, in cooperation with the ESG Committee, has established a long-term reduction target of 5% over the next five years, or approximately 1.0% per year reduction in energy and water usage.

 Analyzing and Improving Performance

 During the year, we worked with our third-party ESG consultant to develop a customized reporting dashboard that will allow us to analyze portfolio wide consumption and costs, benchmark properties against one another and track progress towards our long-term targets.

 We aligned our Sentinel Green Program, our approach to day-to-day operations, unit interior renovation programs and community-wide value enhancement initiatives, with the basic principles of the Institute of Real Estate Management.

 Waste Management and Diversion